 ARTISTIC DIRECTOR AND ASSISTANT MUSICAL DIRECTOR

-Christopher Martin, Artistic Director of the Neponset Choral Society, holds a Master’s Degree in Music Education (magna cum laude) and a Bachelor’s Degree in Music Education and Vocal Performance (cum laude) from Ithaca College.
-Christopher is currently in his ninth year as choral director for the Coakley Middle School in Norwood, MA where his responsibilities include teaching 450 young musicians within five curricular choruses, as well as an auditioned Honor Chorus, Women’s Chorus and Men’s Chorus.
+Christopher Martin holds a Master’s Degree in Music Education (magna cum laude) and a Bachelor’s Degree in Music Education and Vocal Performance (cum laude) from Ithaca College.
+Christopher is excited and honored to be starting his first year as the K-12 Fine Arts Director for the Westborough Public Schools where he is responsible for overseeing the music, visual art, and theater programs.
+Prior to this position, Christopher spent nine years as choral director for the Coakley Middle School in Norwood, MA where taught over 450 young musicians within five curricular choruses, as well as an auditioned Honor Chorus, Women’s Chorus and Men’s Chorus.
 His ensembles have had the honor of receiving high ratings at both the MICCA and Great East Festivals.
-Christopher was previously a faculty member of the Handel & Haydn Society’s Vocal Apprenticeship Program, where he taught music theory and ear training to students in grades 4-12.
+Christopher was also previously a faculty member of the Handel & Haydn Society’s Vocal Apprenticeship Program, where he taught music theory and ear training to students in grades 3-12.
 As a soloist, Christopher has performed with the Mystic Chorale under the direction of Nick Page, and the Neponset Choral Society, under the direction of Michael Turner.

 Assistant Musical Director for NCS since 1989, Linda Jiorle-Nagy teaches at Boston University and Brown University.
 She received her Bachelor of Arts degree from Douglass College of Rutgers University, graduating with Honors in Music.
 She earned her Master of Music and Doctor of Musical Arts degrees in Piano Performance from Boston University College for the Arts, where she received Honors in Piano.